A location-based online community for college students to connect on and off-campus.

 4.4.
 Final Designs

 Circa is available on the Apple App Store.
-Direct marketing will begin soon.
+The soft launch started in February 2022.